Quantum clocks are more precise than classical ones: Discussion of the Quantum Bound: relationship to related fields and open problems

-Another important difference is that the initial probe state that saturates the bound of Eq. \ref{eq:q metrology bound}, is $\ket{\psi_0^{(N)}}=\left(\ket{\lambda_M}^{\otimes N}+\ket{\lambda_m}^{\otimes N}\right)$, which is the state which maximises the uncertainty in the energy basis.
-Due to the time-energy uncertainty relation Eq. \eqref{eq:E t uncert rel}, this allows the state to achieve a small uncertainty in time.
-However, while good quantum clocks require low uncertainty in the time basis, other properties such as their resilience to the back-action of the continuous measurements is crucial, while in metrology the states are usually only measured once, and thus the back-action on the states is therefore irrelevant.\Mspace

-We have already pointed out some differences between our clock results and what one might naively expect from metrology.
-We will now explain what is perhaps the most important difference of all.
-For the purpose of illustration, imagine you were told to perform a particular task after 5 seconds.
+The basic setup in metrology is as follows.
+When attempting to measure an unknown parameter in a physical system, we prepare a probe state, let it evolve , and finally measure the evolved system.
+The evolution stage is according to the unitary operator $U_x:=\me^{-\mi x \hat H}$, where $\hat H$ is a known Hamiltonian.
+The model of a clock described in this \doc~differs substantially from the metrology setup above.
+The easiest way to convey the main difference is via a simple example: for the purpose of illustration, imagine you were told to perform a particular task after 5 seconds.
 If you had a clock you could wait for 5 ticks to pass according to it, and perform your designated task.
 However, in the case of the metrology set-up one can only estimate the time when one \textit{happened} to measure the probe.
-As discussed in Section \ref{Introduction}, this marks an important division between time keeping devices, and those based on the standard metrology set-ups described here, fall into the category of stop watches and not clocks, according to our definitions.
+As discussed in Section \ref{Introduction}, this marks an important division between time keeping devices, and those based on the standard metrology set-ups described here, fall into the category of stopwatches and not clocks, according to our definitions.
+One could of course use a very precise stopwatch in combination with a not so precise clock, by measuring the stopwatch when the clock ticks, and resetting the stopwatch immediately after measuring it.
+While one would know to high precision when in time these ticks occurred, their distribution in time would still be the same as if we did not have access to the stopwatch.
+As such, one can observe that even this combination cannot be substituted for a more precise clock.